AmrutaMalagi/firstt_repoo/README.md

 # firstt_repoo
-A simple trail for code
+A simple trail for code " Hello revisit again"